|Popular in||March||High demand for flights, 6% potential price rise|

 This exciting city has not one, but two cathedrals, St. Thomas’ in Old Portsmouth and St. John’s in the city centre.
 History enthusiasts may also enjoy seeing, St Mary’s church which has been described as Hampshire’s finest Victorian building and has the most impressive Walker organ in the country.

-Sailing and watersports are highly popular, and will appeal to outdoor activities fans.
-You're sure to enjoy a day at Southsea beach, and this typically British seaside resort on the city's Portsea island features a funfair next to Clarence Pier and a ballroom and bar at South Parade Pier.
-The city is also a great shopping destination, and boasts some of the best nightlife and entertainment venues in the south of England
+Sailing and watersports are highly popular, and will appeal to outdoor activities fans who book flights to Portsmouth.
+You’re sure to enjoy a day at Southsea beach, and this typically British seaside resort on the city’s Portsea island features a funfair next to Clarence Pier and a ballroom and bar at South Parade Pier.
+The city is also a great shopping destination, and boasts some of the best nightlife and entertainment venues in the south of England.

 The are several excellent local bus services which cover the city centre, Portsea Island, Southsea and numerous destinations in and around the city.
 There are good local taxi firms, and you’ll also find licensed taxis at the airport and in the city centre which can simply be flagged down on the street.